Rahi88/simple-python-app/README.md

-🧱 Goal: Learn CI/CD using Jenkins + Docker with a basic Python app -sample python program using a function
+🧱 Goal: Learn CI/CD using Jenkins + Docker with a basic Python app
+- sample python program using a function